-It happens to the best of us.
-You apply your makeup in the morning and by the end of the your face is full of shine (and not the good kind).
-We are talking about that oily, unwanted look that happens as the day goes on.
+It can happen to the best of us.
+You painstakingly apply your full face of makeup in the morning, but within minutes of walking out the door your face is full of shine – and not the good kind.
+We are talking about that oily, unwanted look that happens as the day goes on, targeting your T-Zone, corner of the nose, and ugh – even your chin.
 Your pores naturally release oils that keep your skin from drying out, but when they mix with your makeup you can end up with a shiny mess.

-To help your skin stay looking fresh and shine-free all day long, we’ve got some of our best tips to keeping you oil-free and ready to tackle that Instagram that may come your way!
+To help your skin look fresh and shine-free all day long, we’ve got some of our best tips to keep you oil-free and ready to tackle that Instagram that may come your way!

 1. Cleansers: Be sure to check to make sure you’re properly cleansing your face in the morning.
 If you don’t have a cleanser with at least 2% salicylic acid and you’ve got oily skin, you should look into switching to one.
 Salicylic acid will break down the oil your skin produces without over-drying your face.
 Also, wash your hands before you wash your face to avoid putting oils from your fingers onto your skin.